datarhei/restreamer/docs/guides-https.md

 title: HTTPS
 ---

-Restreamer currently doesn't support serving the player and its administation interface via HTTPS.
+Restreamer currently doesn't support serving the player and its administration interface via HTTPS.
 You can circumvent this by e.g. putting a nginx in front of Restreamer that has a valid certificate.

 ## nginx